 They hung a Cougar flag on the Airstream when they camped at Rocky Mountain National Park and elsewhere along the way, getting ready to join the WSU community.
 However, this wasn’t the first … » More …

 Washington State University’s next president, Kirk H. Schulz, sees his new role at WSU as a once-in-a-lifetime opportunity to lead a university poised to launch a medical school, continue its commitment to accessible higher education, and further its research mission.

 Schulz will join WSU on June 13 from Kansas State University, where he has been president since 2009.

 Schulz has a long commitment to land-grant universities and their historical mission to provide accessible, affordable higher education.
 He earned his degree in chemical engineering from Virginia Tech, a university similar to WSU with strong agriculture, veterinary medicine, and engineering components.

 I was most saddened to learn of President Glenn Terrell’s death while reading the most recent edition of Washington State Magazine.

 During the years I was a graduate student and Head Resident of Stevens Hall, President Terrell often would walk by our dorm as he went from his residence to his office.
 Whenever he saw me, he would smile, make eye contact, greet me by name, and often inquire about my studies.
 How he knew my name, I will never know.
-What I do know, firsthand, is the warm feeling of belonging that I felt on those many occasions when we … » More …
+What I do know, firsthand, is the warm feeling of belonging that I felt on those many occasions … » More …

 A retrospective of moments from the WSU presidency of Dr. Glenn Terrell.
 He passed away in August, 2013, at his home in Sequim.
 He was 93.
 Terrell left a legacy of growth, student-centered education, and innovation at Washington State University.